Bladder Exstrophy

 Complex Treatment Required for Bladder Exstrophy

-Bladder exstrophy is a rare birth defect that occurs when the bladder and urinary tract don’t develop properly.
-The severity of the condition varies from child to child, but in general it can affect the genitals, kidneys, pubic bones, and pelvic muscles.
-Bladder exstrophy is typically identified with ultrasound during a routine pregnancy check, and the diagnosis is confirmed after birth.
-If it is suspected during your pregnancy, your OB-GYN will refer you to a pediatric urologist who will help to create a plan to treat your baby immediately or soon after birth.
+Bladder exstrophy is a rare birth defect that occurs when the bladder, urethra, and pelvis don’t develop properly.
+The severity of the condition varies from child to child, but in general, it can affect the anatomy and function of the bladder, kidneys, genitals, pubic bones, and pelvic muscles.
+Bladder exstrophy may be identified before birth during a routine pregnancy ultrasound, and the diagnosis is confirmed after birth.
+If it is suspected during your pregnancy, your OB-GYN will refer you to a pediatric urologist who will help to create a delivery plan and to treat your baby after birth.

 Treating bladder exstrophy involves a series of surgeries to repair the bladder, reshape the pelvic bones, and ensure affected organs and systems -- such as the kidneys and urinary control -- are functioning correctly.
-Ideally, surgery is performed within the first three days after birth, when the pelvic bones are malleable.
+Traditionally, surgery was performed within the first few days after birth, when the pelvic bones are malleable.
+However, we now understand that for children with smaller bladders, it is better to wait -- usually three to six months, and up to a year -- until the bladder grows large enough to be constructed into a functional bladder.
 This reduces the likelihood your child will need more complex procedures when they are older.
 Treatment also includes therapy to help your child learn bladder control.

-We work as a team to help your child develop properly.
-Our goal is to ensure your child achieves adequate urinary continence so they may lead a normal and happy life.
+Our team of pediatric urologists, orthopedists, nephrologists, and physical therapists work together to help your child develop properly.
+Our goal is to ensure your child achieves adequate urinary continence so they may lead a normal, healthy, and happy life.
 We also expect that sexual function and fertility will be essentially normal, so future parenthood is possible.

 Our Locations